dbt-labs/docs.getdbt.com/website/docs/docs/core-versions.md

 _Italics: Future releases, NOT definite commitments.
 Shown for indication only._

-## Expectations
+## Best practices for upgrading

-What do we expect of dbt users, as we continue to release new versions of dbt Core?
+Because of our new version practice, we've outline best practices and expectations for dbt users to upgrade as we continue to release new versions of dbt Core.

 ### Upgrading to new patch versions